-Below is some guidance about the different roles within the Branch.
+Below is some guidance about the different roles and opportunities within the branch/area.

 Essential to the work of Cats Protection, fosterers are responsible for looking after homeless cats and kittens until a new home can be found for them.

 It is important that fosters have the time to devote to the cats and kittens in their care, as many rescued cats will need rehabilitating and socialising before being rehomed.

 Fosterers can do indoor or outdoor fostering.
 Indoor fostering requires a completely separate room with no soft furnishings where the cats can live, unless the fosterer is content for them to have the run of the house, noting that the cats are not allowed outdoors for their own health and safety while with us.
 We provide a pen for outdoor fostering but this requires a long term commitment as pens cost several thousand pounds.

 The role may include taking foster cats to the vet for vaccinations or if they’re unwell.
 Providing detailed information about the cats to the website administrator, and letting potential adopters into your home to view the cats (when lockdown eased) is also part of the role.